Computational Biology, Genetics

 Janelia Research Campus

-Sean Eddy is a group leader at HHMI's Janelia Farm Research Campus.
-Prior to that, he was an HHMI Investigator at the Washington University School of Medicine from 2000 to 2006.
+Sean Eddy is a group leader at HHMI's Janelia Research Campus.
+Prior to that, he was an HHMI investigator at the Washington University School of Medicine from 2000 to 2006.

 In the hallways at scientific meetings, countless scientists have debated the same question: "How many species need to be sequenced to know whether evolution has conserved a given stretch of DNA?"
 One computational biologist, Sean Eddy, has done the math.